-But an aside here is how the interruption could have been handled … As a matter of professional journalism how could the interruption have been handled by the interviewer Nye?
-Maybe asking the guy not to interrupt, to let the interview go on, and maybe to have a discussion after the interview – if he’s so Islamophobic’ that would have been good material, right?
+But an aside here is how the interruption could have been handled … As a matter of professional journalism, how could the interruption have been handled by the interviewer Nye?
+Maybe asking the guy not to interrupt, to let the interview go on, with an offer to have a discussion after the interview – if he’s so Islamophobic’ that would have been good material, right?
 How could an interviewee have reacted?
 Maybe by letting the professional journalist handle the interruption – after all, interruptions happen in open air intterviews don’t they, so the professional will know best, right?

-Not a chance.
-Both go for the guy verbally in a manner very reminiscent of many other scenes of Muslims barating opponents, or college kids on university campuses ‘no platforming’ some speaker.
+How was it handled? … Both Nye and Haris go for the guy verbally in a manner very reminiscent of other scenes of Muslims barating opponents, or college kids on university campuses ‘no platforming’ some speaker.
 It’s nothing but a shouting down.
 I’m not sure how Muslims, and their apologist lefty friends think this comes across – perhaps they don’t think, because it all looks very emotionally charged.

 In the end the guy doesn’t offer much at all, other than his opinion that he doesn’t like Sharia.
 And that’s Islamophobic?
 Or is it Islamophobic because he directed it at a Muslim – we can’t even address Muslims now?
 Look, it was a rude interruption of an interview.
 It wasn’t hateful, bigoted, it was simply a political view – he doesn’t like Sharia.
 You see interruptions like that often whenever politics is being discussed in public.

 The interview itself, between Catrin and Ruqaiya did cover some of the hateful tweets she receives.
 I’m sure she could have come up with more convincing ones.
-Or maybe not, since when on the panel she says it doesn’t happen often.
+Or maybe not, because later, when talking on the panel, she says it doesn’t happen often.
 This hyperbole not matching actuality is symptomatic of the narrative around Islam – a terrorist bomb goes off; but hey, what about white supremacist looking at a hijabi funny!

 And I’m afraid you’ll just have to get used to the fact that people will be ‘insulting Islam’.
 Islam is a political-judicial-religious system.
 Why can’t it be insulted?
 What gives your belief system a priviledge or respect that your Quran doesn’t give of Kaffar, Jews, Christians – which it insults often enough?